Interracial adoption: Assimilation into the family

-According to Marlene Fine and Fern Johnson in their book The Interracial Adoption Option: Creating a Family Across Race they go into depth of the development arch that an interracially adopted child may experience when assimilating into the adopted family.
+According to Marlene Fine and Fern Johnson in their book The Interracial Adoption Option: Creating a Family Across Race, an interracially adopted child may experience a developmental arc when assimilating into the adopted family.
 A child may go through several stages when learning about their birth family.
-The child may have lots of questions.
-If the story of how the birth mother conceived the child involves abuse or rape it may be difficult to explain to a young child (Fine and Johnson, 2013).
+The child may have many questions.
+If the story of how the birth mother conceived the child involves abuse or rape, it may be difficult to explain to a young child (Fine and Johnson, 2013).
 The child may grieve their birth family, especially depending on the time of adoption.
-With honest and open communication that is age-appropriate, interracially adopted children can learn more about their birth family or culture while still being proud of their adopted family.
+With honest and open communication that is age-appropriate, interracially adopted children can learn more about their birth family or culture while still being part of their adopted family.

 It also important to consider how parents can support their child's preparedness for discrimination that they may face.
 In the American Journal of Orthopsychiatry, a 2019 study by Presseau and DeBlaere made some interesting findings.
 This study looked at perceived discrimination and its effect on the mental health of adult transracial adoptees.
 The study looked at 206 adult transracial adoptees who were raised by white parents.
 Findings showed that the effect of racial socialization on behalf of the parents were different in respect to which mental illness was being looked at.
 Racial discrimination was related to psychological distress.
 With more perceived discrimination associated with greater levels of psychological distress.
 However, the findings of the linkage between discrimination and distress support that it is important for adoptive parents to incorporate racial socialization in the child's upbringing.